openstack-archive/tripleo-incubator/README.md

 OpenStack on itself: OpenStack on OpenStack with one cloud:

-1. The bootstrap cloud is used to deploy a virtualised cloud as in Stage 1.
+1. The under cloud is used ts in Stage 1.
-1. The virtualised cloud runs the NTT baremetal codebase, and has the nodes from the bootstrap cloud enrolled into the virtualised cloud, allowing it it to redeploy itself (as long as there are no single points of failure).
+1. KVM or Xen Nova compute nodes are deployed into the cloud as part of the admin tenant, and offer their compute capacity to the under cloud.
+1. Low overhead services can be redeployed as virtual machines rather than physical (as long as they are machines which the cluster can be rebooted without.

 Quantum will be in use everywhere, in two layers: The hardware nodes will talk to Openflow switches, allowing secure switching of a hardware node between